kevinctofel/Gatsby/posts/defeated-by-the-elves.md

 Yup, this is part of the same Fediverse as Mastodon.

 In fact, using Mastodon, I can follow others on Pixelfed instances, which is slick.
 I'm still working through how all the Fedviers pieced connect and play together from a workflow standpoint.
 There's always more to learn!

+I﻿n fact, that's one of the driving forces that keeps me happy and sane.
+I try not to let a single day go by without learning something new.
+It's a mantra that I've included in most of my adult life and it has served me well.
+Maybe it's one that can do the same for you.